larueli/decidim-nonroot/DockerHub.md

 * Able to run as non root user (must be root group), so works in OKD, or OpenShift
 * Mail sending via SMTP with SSL
-* French language included
+* All available languages activated
 * Working outside the box with no complex config
 * Latest decidim version (v.0.19.0)
 * Daily run of metrics and open-data export
-* OAuth support, with automatic activation
+* OAuth (Facebook, Twitter, Google, CAS) support, with automatic activation
 * Highly customizable with environment variables

 ## How to use it ?